samsquire/ideas2/README.md

 A ticket is for saying where you're trying to go, not that you've paid.
 Ticketless travel is possible through credit cards loaded with digital tickets and NFC.

-# 41. Conveyor belt GUI - Development with a chat bot
+# 41. Conveyor belt GUI

 Imagine if a web request response had to be constructed by a human being.
 The incoming request sits on a queue.
 The UI has conveyor belts that take relevant information to the human operator.
-The human operator interacts with these request objects and constructs a response object and puts it in the response conveyor belt hole.
+The human operator interacts with these request objects and constructs a response object

 # 42. Depend on language feature

 A programming language whereby you import language features to depend upon.
 Python has a PEP process and Java has JSRs.
 You directly depend on named groups of functionality and this determines your language experience.
-Perhaps the fist line of the file after the shebang says what language features to enable, such as "feature1,feature2"
+Perhaps the fist line of the file after the shebang says what language features to enable, such as "feature1,feature2,feature3"

 # 43. World splitting app